-Coconut milk kefir is an absolutely delicious, effervescent drink that adds variety to smoothies and other drinks where milk based kefir might typically be used.
-When made with fresh, raw coconut milk, the flavor is simply out of this world.
-You will be slow to buy canned coconut milk ever again after tasting this!
+Coconut milk kefir is an absolutely delicious, effervescent drink that adds variety to smoothies and other drinks.
+It is a great substitute for grassfed milk kefir if there is an allergy or poor quality source.
+When made with fresh, raw coconut milk, the flavor is simply out of this world!

-Raw, coconut milk kefir is an absolute tonic for those with gut problems and digests so easily giving ample energy and focus to your morning if consumed with breakfast.
+Raw, coconut milk kefir is an absolute tonic for those with gut problems.
+It digests very easily giving ample energy and focus to your morning if consumed with breakfast.

-I prefer coconut milk kefir to yogurt made with coconut milk because yogurt only has a 2-5 strains of beneficial bacteria, none of which aggressively attack and destroy pathogens in the gut.
-Therefore, in a gut that is dominated by pathogens and candida (as in someone who has taken many rounds of antibiotics and other prescription drugs over the years and/or eats primarily processed foods), yogurt tends to have only a temporary impact in rebalancing the bacterial colonies in favor of the beneficial strains.
+I prefer coconut milk kefir vs coconut milk yogurt.
+The reason is because yogurt only has a 2-5 strains of beneficial bacteria, none of which aggressively attack and destroy pathogens in the gut.
+Therefore, in a gut that is dominated by pathogens and candida (as in someone who has taken many rounds of antibiotics and other prescription drugs over the years and/or eats primarily high sugar processed foods), yogurt tends to have only a temporary impact in favor of the beneficial strains.

-Coconut milk kefir, on the other hand, has about 30 beneficial strains of bacteria and yeasts which do aggressively recolonize the gut by destroying pathogens.
+Coconut milk kefir, on the other hand, has about 30 beneficial strains of bacteria and yeasts.
+These strains aggressively recolonize the gut by destroying pathogens.
 As a result, kefir has the potential to permanently alter the gut environment for the better.

 Sarah, The Healthy Home Economist